Angioplasty and stents

 A shorter video on coronary angioplasty(external link) can be watched on YouTube.

 There will be a routine examination and some tests before the procedure, eg, blood tests and an electrocardiogram (ECG).
-When you're admitted to hospital the doctor or nurse will explain the procedure and answer any questions you may have.
-They will record your medical history, the medicines you're taking and any allergies.
+A healthcare provider will explain the procedure and answer any questions you may have.

-If you are taking medication, especially warfarin, your healthcare provider will advise you on whether to continue or stop taking it.
-If you're not sure what to do, ask your doctor, nurse or cardiologist.
-You should take all your medications to hospital with you.
+If you're are taking medicines (especially dabigatran, rivaroxaban or warfarin), your healthcare provider will advise you on whether to continue or stop taking it.
+You should take all your medicines to hospital with you.

-When you return to the ward the nursing staff will closely monitor you until you're fully recovered.
-If the insertion sheath was in your groin, it's usually removed about 2 to 4 hours after you get back to the ward.
-However, if the sheath was in your arm, it will be removed at the end of the procedure.
+When you return to the ward the nursing staff will monitor you closely until you're fully recovered.
+If the catheter was in your groin, it's usually removed about 2 to 4 hours after you get back to the ward.
+If the catheter was in your arm, it will be removed at the end of the procedure.

 Before you go home, a nurse will teach you how to check the site for bleeding and explain what to do if this happens.
-It's unlikely to happen if you've been walking around the ward.
-You'll be advised not to do any heavy lifting or straining for about a week, to prevent bleeding from the insertion site.
+You'll be advised not to do any heavy lifting or straining for about a week.
+This is to prevent bleeding from the insertion site.

 After an angioplasty you may go home that evening or stay the night in hospital and go home the following day.
 You will need to arrange for someone to take you home.